 Simulated annealing is a general method for obtaining approximate solutions of combinational optimization problems.
 Since the optimization processing is undertaken in a stochastic manner, it is also called stochastic simulated annealing (SSA).
 In recent years, a large amount of work has been done in chaotic simulated annealing (CSA).
 CSA can search efficiently because of its reduced search spaces.
 Chen and Aihara [4] proposed a transiently chaotic neural networks (TCNN) which adds a large negative self-coupling with slow damping in the Euler approximation of the continuous Hopfield neural network so that neurodynamics eventually converge from strange attractors to an equilibrium point.
 The TCNN showed good performance in solving traveling salesman problem (TSP).
-Wang and Tian [5] generalized CSA by adding a decreasing random noise into the neural inputs in the TCNN to combine the best features of both SSA and CSA, thereby obtaining stochastic chaotic simulated annealing (SCSA).
+In this paper we try to solve image restoration problem using TCNN.

-A measurement of image quality is required to compare restoration results.
+Comparing the restoration results requires a measurement of image quality.
 One commonly used measurement is peak signal-to-noise ration.
-Another image quality measurement m1 is extracted from video quality measurements based on human perception [6].
+Another image quality measurement m1 is extracted from video quality measurements based on human perception [5].
 The equation for m1 is given by where SI is the spatial information defined by